graphql-java-generator/graphql-maven-plugin-project/src/site/markdown/howto_publish_site.md

 * mvn site:stage
     * This agregate all the module sites built by the previous command into the target/staging folder of the root project.

+__Note:__ All these steps are automated through the publish_site.cmd Windows command file (very easy to adapt to a Unix shell)

 ## Publishing the site

 At this step, you 'just' have to push the staged site to github.
 But that's not that simple.